This page walks you through the full Quartz setup: from getting the source code to previewing your site locally, then pushing it to GitHub.

 Setting Up Your GitHub Repository

 To publish your site, you’ll need your own GitHub repository.
+This section is for Option B (direct clone) users.

 Create the Repository